Pontic Greek

-Pontic Greek is an endangered Indo-European language spoken by about 778,000 people worldwide.
-Many Pontians live in Greece; however, only 200,000–300,000 of those are considered active Pontic speakers.
-Although it is mainly spoken in Northern Greece, it is also spoken in Turkey, Russia, Georgia, Armenia, and Kazakhstan, as well as by the Pontic diaspora.
-The language was brought to Greece in the 1920s after the population exchange between the Christian Pontic Greeks and the Turkish Muslims from their homelands during the 1923 population exchange between Greece and Turkey.
-However, it is still spoken in pockets of the Pontus today, mostly by Pontic Greek Muslims in the eastern districts of Trabzon Province.
-Pontic Greek is one of the languages of the Greek (Hellenic) branch separate from Mainland Greek.
-Pontic Greek and typical demotic, Mainland Greek is generally mutually unintelligible.
-It is primarily written in the Greek script; in Turkey and Ukraine the Latin script is used more frequently; in Russia and former Soviet countries, the Cyrillic alphabet is used.
+Today, Pontians live predominantly in Northern Greece, following the 1923 population exchange between Greece and Turkey.
+Out of their total population, around 200,000–300,000 are considered active Pontic speakers.
+Pontic Greek is also spoken in Turkey, Russia, Georgia, Armenia, and Kazakhstan, as well as by the Pontic diaspora.
+It remains spoken in pockets of the Pontus region, mostly by Pontic Greek Muslims in the eastern districts of Trabzon Province.
+Pontic is primarily written in the Greek script; the Latin script is sporadically used in Turkey, while the Cyrillic alphabet is rarely used in Russia and former Soviet countries.